-With the availability of affordable final expense life insurance to cover end of life costs, most people can adequately insure themselves for an amount necessary to cover whatever sort of memorial they prefer.
+With the availability of affordable funeral life insurance plans to cover end-of-life costs, most people can adequately insure themselves for an amount necessary to cover whatever sort of memorial they prefer.

 What To Do With The Remains If You Choose A Burial Or Cremation

 If you choose to be buried, you then must select what you want done with the casket.
 If your wish is to be cremated, then you must choose where the urn or ashes are placed.

 Believe it or not, there are quite a few options.
 There are pros and cons to each, so decide which one you think best suites you.

 In Ground For A Burial